Things to do after you’ve been admitted, before you leave:

-The International Programs Office strongly recommends that all participants in the Madrid Program consider purchasing medical insurance for their trip.
-All participants are eligible for William & Mary sponsored medical insurance through Cultural Insurance Services International (CISI).
-Coverage for the duration of the Madrid Program is $34.00, and additional coverage may be purchased separately for students staying abroad before or after the program.
-A pamphlet of the coverage details and an application are in the Registration Packet.
-To apply, mail the completed application and a check made payable to the College of William & Mary to the International Programs Office.
+All participants will be enrolled in William & Mary sponsored medical insurance through Cultural Insurance Services International (CISI).
+All participants are covered for the duration of the Program.
+Additional coverage may be purchased separately for students staying abroad before or after the program.
+A pamphlet of the coverage details will be sent to registrants in their Registration Packet.

 Students are responsible for making their own travel reservations, allowing flexibility to find the lowest fare and plan personalized travel itineraries.
 Before purchasing your tickets, double check the dates you are required to be in Madrid.
 Exam accommodations will not be made for students wishing to leave early.

 Books and Course Materials